 The College maintains a comprehensive alcohol and drug prevention and education program.
-A wide variety of educational and prevention programs are provided through the Orientation program, Residence Life Department, Student Activities, the Peer Education program, and the University Police Department.
+A wide variety of educational and prevention programs are provided through the Orientation program (including online TRAC course), Residence Life Department, Student Activities, the Peer Education program, the Alcohol and Other Drug committee, and the University Police Department.
 The College's BroncoCHECK program provides education to all new students and student leaders about the importance of intervening with high risk alcohol and drug behaviors.
-Additionally, all students who violate the college's alcohol and drug policies on or off campus are mandated to attend the college's Decision Making workshop or Social Responsibility Workshop, and are referred to alcohol education and counseling sessions as appropriate.
-If students have a second violation, they are mandated to the College's comprehensive REWIND educational program.
+Additionally, all students who violate the college's alcohol and drug policies on or off campus, depending on severity and number of violations can be mandated to complete interactive online education courses such as judicial educator modules (cannabis, alcohol or personal decision making), or more in depth 3rd millennium courses (on alcohol or cannabis use).
+They could also be required to complete alcohol and drug counseling if deemed appropriate, join an in-person alcohol and drug class, be referred to Student Activities or Academic achievement center, and/or be placed on residential probation or college probation.
+SUNY Delhi will impose disciplinary sanctions on students and employees for violations of the standards of conduct that include all of the above and up to and including expulsion or termination of employment and referral for prosecution.